Kylemc1413/MappingExtensions/README.md

 ##### Supported By
     Notes
     Bombs
-    Walls (Does not support negative layer)
+    Walls (Does not support negative layers)
     Chains
     Arcs
 ### _360 Degree note Rotation_